hellowhirl/typescript-playground/README.md

 // or simply
 let point2 = new Point(); // ts compiler can infer that type of this object is 'Point'
 ```

+### Constructors

+- a method that is called when we create an instance of that class
+- we can give it paramters and assign types to each
+- we can initialize an object without passing any arguments if we make the parameters optional
+- to make a parameter optional use `?` as a suffix to the parameter, then all parameters on right side should also be optional